UltraSuite/ultrasuite-doc/docs/index.md

 ## UltraSuite Repository
 **A repository of ultrasound and acoustic data from child speech therapy sessions**

-UltraSuite is a repository of ultrasound and acoustic data from child speech therapy sessions.
-The current release includes three data collections, one from typically developing children and two from children with speech sound disorders.
-It also includes a set of annotations, some manual and some automatically produced, and tools to process, transform and visualise the data.
-[Read the paper here!](papers/ultrasuite_IS18.pdf)
+Ultrasuite is a collection of ultrasound and acoustic speech data from child speech therapy sessions.
+The current release includes three datasets, one from typically developing children and two from speech disordered children.
+Ultrasuite also includes a set of annotations, some manual and some automatically produced, and tools to process, transform and visualise the data.
+[Read the Ultrasuite paper here!](papers/ultrasuite_IS18.pdf)

+Ultrasuite also distributes the Tongue and Lips (TaL) corpus, a  multi-speaker  corpus  of synchronised ultrasound  images  of the  tongue  and  video  images  of  lips.
+[Read the TaL paper here!](papers/tal_corpus_SLT2021.pdf).

 ![image](imgs/sample.png)